Dapoli

-Dapoli is a Village and taluka in the Ratnagiri district of Maharashtra, India.
+Dapoli is a town and taluka in the Ratnagiri district of Maharashtra, India.
 It lies 215 km south of the state capital of Mumbai.
 The town is also known as Camp Dapoli, as the British had set their camps here.
 Many high-ranking British officers' graves are found in this town.
 There is also an abandoned church from the time of the British Raj.
 Dapoli was administered by a Municipal Council.